Explaining where babies come from to kids – A parent’s guide

 Use the explanation that feels comfortable for you!

 It’s also important to know that your child will probably forget most of what you say anyway!
-But hopefully, this will be just the first of many conversations you’ll be having about where babies from!
+But hopefully, this will be just the first of many conversations you’ll be having about where babies come from!

 Now…